X-Sensing/python_dashboard_resources/README.md

 ### Purpose of the demo workshop

-The goal for this demo is not aesthetic visualizations or professional level web-apps but to serve as an example of an all in one solution for serving simple interactive dashboards at a level that would be useful for scientific teams or internal analytics and data sharing.
+The goal for this demo is not to make  professional level web-apps but to serve as an example of an all in one solution for serving simple interactive dashboards at a level that would be useful for scientific teams or internal analytics and data sharing.

 In this context these are the advantages: